-The robotic daemon (taxd, where xx varies based on the type of robot being used) provides the interface between ltid and the tape library.
+The robotic daemon (txxd, where xx varies based on the type of robot being used) provides the interface between ltid and the tape library.
 The robotic control daemon (txxcd) provides the robotic control for the robot and communicates mount and unmount requests.

 Log location The txxd and txxcd processes do not have their own log files.
 Instead, errors are logged in the robots debug log and the system log.
-The system log is managed by syslog on

-UNIX and by the Event Viewer on Windows.
+The system log is managed by syslog on UNIX and by the Event Viewer on Windows.
 See "UNIX logging with syslogd" on page 47.

-See "Logging options with the Windows Event Viewer"

-on page 47.

-See "Robots logging" on page 158.

-The debug information is included by adding the word Logging method legacy logging files" on page 45.

-VERBOSE to the vm. conf file.

-See "How to control the amount of information written to

-On UNIX, debug information is also included by starting the daemon with the -v option (either by itself or through ltid).
+See "Logging options with the Windows Event Viewer" on page 47.
+See "Robots logging" on page 155.
+Logging method The debug information is included by adding the word $\tt VERBOSE$ to the vm.conf file.
+See "How to control the amount of information written to legacy logging files" on page 45.
+On UNIX, debug information is also included by starting the daemon with the $-v$ option (either by itself or through ltid).